rileyedward/minecraft-server/docs/OPERATIONS.md

 # 1. Find the current build
 curl -s https://fill.papermc.io/v3/projects/paper/versions/26.2/builds/latest

-# 2. Download and verify the checksum (see README setup section)
+# 2. Download and verify the checksum (see "Installing from scratch" below)

 # 3. Edit paper.env — the only place the version is declared
 ```